jrossiter/go-workshop/ex1/README.md

 The test data should be randomised and realistic so that each time this program is run a fresh CSV is generated.

-The generated test file to contain 10000 records and should contain a header row for the columns.
+The generated test file must contain 10000 records and must contain a header row.

 ### Areas covered